ANNarchy/ANNarchy/README.rst

 ANNarchy (Artificial Neural Networks architect) is a simulator for distributed rate-coded or spiking neural networks.
-The core of the library is written in C++ and distributed using openMP.
+The core of the library is written in C++ and distributed using openMP or CUDA.
 It provides an interface in Python for the definition of the networks.
 It is released under the `GNU GPL v2 or later <http://www.gnu.org/licenses/gpl.html>`_.

 The latest source code is available at: